• Skip to primary navigation

 pesto on a spoon

-• While this was simmering I chopped up a 1/2 cup of walnuts and drizzled them with a bit of olive oil and toasted them in my oven at 400 degrees for about 5 minutes.
+• Toast walnuts in a 400 degrees F oven for about 5 minutes.
 Watch them closely so they don’t burn.
 Give them a shake or two part way through the cooking process to make sure they are evenly toasted.

 roasted walnuts

-Plate up your gnocchi and then cover it with your simmering sauce, a sprinkle of Parmesan cheese and then top it off with some toasted walnuts.
-My husband had never had gnocchi before and I don’t think he had ever heard of it.
-I guess in Idaho they don’t eat their potatoes in the form of gnocchi!!
-He was a little confused by the whole thing.
+• Plate up your gnocchi and then cover it with your simmering sauce, a sprinkle of Parmesan cheese and then top it off with some toasted walnuts.

 overhead shot of sausage gnocchi